What is a sonohysterogram?

-An OB-GYN typically performs a sonohysterogram at their office.
+Your OB-GYN typically performs the sonohysterogram at their office.

-Before undergoing a sonohysterogram, a doctor will have you take a pregnancy test.
+Before undergoing a sonohysterogram, your doctor will have you take a pregnancy test.
 You shouldn’t have a sonohysterogram if you’re pregnant or experiencing an inflammatory pelvic disorder.

 The sonohysterogram is usually scheduled when you’re not on your period or experiencing vaginal bleeding.
-Both can affect how well the doctor can see the uterine lining.
+Both can affect how well your doctor can see the uterine lining.

-The test usually takes place one week after you start your period as this reduces infection risk.
+The test is usually done one week after you start your period as this reduces infection risk.
 It’s also when the uterine lining is at its thinnest, which helps doctors identify abnormalities more easily.

 You’ll be asked to empty your bladder before the test.
 You’ll lie down on an examination table or bed.
-Sometimes, a doctor will perform a pelvic exam first to check for pain or the possibility of infection.
+Your doctor may perform a pelvic exam first to check for pain or the possibility of infection.

 There are three main parts of a sonohysterogram:

 - Inserting fluid into the uterus.
-After the doctor examines the uterus with the ultrasound probe, they’ll insert a speculum in the vagina.
-(It’s not uncommon that you would be handed the speculum to insert.)
+After your doctor examines the uterus with the ultrasound probe, they’ll insert a speculum in the vagina.
 This is a special tool designed to keep the vagina open, making it easier to reach the cervix on the way to the uterus.
-The doctor uses a special swab to clean the inside of the cervix and then inserts a tube that can send fluid to the cervical opening.
-The fluid will cause the uterus to enlarge slightly and also makes the uterine lining (known as the endometrium) easier to visualize.
+Your doctor will use a special swab to clean the inside of the cervix.
+They will then insert a tube that can send fluid to the cervical opening.
+The fluid will cause your uterus to enlarge slightly.
+It also makes the uterine lining — or endometrium —easier to visualize.

 - Performing the ultrasound.
-The doctor once again inserts the transvaginal ultrasound probe and uses the tube to send more fluid through the vagina and into the uterus.
-Sometimes, a woman may experience some cramping when this fluid goes through the uterus.
-The doctor will use the ultrasound to examine the uterine lining and sometimes note the flow of fluid from the uterus and into the fallopian tubes.
-Sometimes, they’ll use a special feature of the ultrasound, known as the Doppler ultrasound.
-This method allows the doctor to identify blood flow or blood flow blockages.
+Your doctor will once again insert the transvaginal ultrasound probe and use the tube to send more fluid through the vagina and into the uterus.
+You may experience some cramping when this fluid goes through the uterus.
+Your doctor will use the ultrasound to examine the uterine lining and sometimes note the flow of fluid from the uterus and into the fallopian tubes.
+They may use a special feature of the ultrasound, known as the Doppler ultrasound.
+This method allows your doctor to identify blood flow or blood flow blockages.
 The Doppler is useful in identifying blood clots as well as blood supplies to polyps and tumors.

-The entire process usually takes about half an hour, according to the Radiological Society of North America.
+A sonohysterogram usually takes about a half hour, according to the American College of Obstetricians and Gynecologists.

 You may experience some light bleeding or cramping following the procedure.
 This is because the tissues can become irritated from using the transvaginal ultrasound and from having fluid inserted in the uterus.